stefan-niemeyer/k8s-demo-go/README.md

-# k8s-demo
+# k8s-demo-go
-This repository contains a simple Node.js application that can be used to demonstrate some basic concepts of Kubernetes.
+This repository contains a simple Go application that can be used to demonstrate some basic concepts of Kubernetes.

 There are different versions of the application that can be used to demonstrate the following concepts:
 * Rolling Updates